wiggels/regresshion-check/README.md

 ### Scanning Batch Size

-The scanning job batches based half of the current ulimit size.
+The scanning job batches based on the current ulimit size minus a buffer of 64.
 If you would like this application to run faster when doing larger CIDRs/lists, raise the ulimit.
 Example: `ulimit -n 8192`

 ### Example Output
 ```